-Few well known Ganesha temples are listed below (referred articles from DNA).
+Few well known Ganesha temples in Bengaluru are listed below.
 If you are aware of any which needs to be listed here, please let us know.

 The wealthiest & politically the most sought after Ganesha in Bangalore.
 This is the only temple that has a diamond armour and diamond kirita (headgear), which can be seen on the festival day.